 Side note: This might seem like an oversimplification compared to multi-storey configurations where several lateral loads are applied along the height of the structure.
 The principles work exactly the same way.
 This process is handled at the element level within MASS so it is always looking at a single storey with loads already distributed and applied at the top of that particular element.

 Going back to looking at the exact point in which some applied load causes the wall to fail in moment, this fictitious lateral load is equal to the shear force described in part a.
-By applying this part of the clause, we are effectively ensuring that the design that will not experience a sudden shear failure mechanism.
+By applying this part of the clause, we are effectively ensuring that the design that will not experience a sudden shear failure mechanism in the event of an overload.
 This is because the wall has been designed to resist an artificially scaled up lateral load causing the wall to fail in flexure, associated with in-plane bending and deflection.

 For a more detailed explanation covering part (a), click here to see the full post explaining the concept with an example.